julian-molina/Documentation/_includes/data_mine/data-mine-data-dependencies.md

 <!--------------------------------------------- CONTENT starts -->

-The node may be used as an organizational device, simply to hold bot data dependencies.
-However, the smart use of the node involves automating the deployment of mutliple data dependencies and it's references.
+The node may be used as an organizational device, simply to arrange bot data dependencies.
+However, the smart use of the node involves automating the deployment of multiple data dependencies and their references.

 <!--------------------------------------------- CONTENT ends -->